aritrac/WebDeveloper/ReadMe.md

 and the usage of foreach.
 Lastly we do an array problem set (isUniform, printReverse, max and sumArray)_

-_The Exercise12_JSObjects contains object exercises on object basics taught in Section12_JSObjects_
+_The Exercise12_JSObjects contains object exercises on object basics taught in Section12_JSObjects_ _and also we build a movieDB to demonstrate the object basics learnt_